Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Introduction

-A \emph{conforming partition} of a rectilinear polygon $ P $ is a rectangular partition without Steiner points.
-Put differently, the partition is obtained by using internally disjoint axis-aligned segments that are \emph{maximal} (i.e., both endpoints are in $ P $).
-To minimize the stabbing number, it suffices to restrict the attention to partitions that use only \emph{reflex segments}, i.e., maximal axis-aligned open segments where one endpoint is a reflex vertex of $ P $ (Figure~\ref{fig:partitionWithSteinerPointsVSConforming}(b)).
-Again, we say that a conforming partition is \emph{optimal} if its stabbing number is minimum among all the conforming partitions, and we call this stabbing number the \emph{conforming stabbing number of $ P $}.
-Durocher and Mehhrabi~\cite{DM17,DM17erratum} showed that computing an optimal conforming partition is $ \NP $-hard for polygons with holes, and gave a $ 2 $-approximation algorithm for computing the conforming stabbing number (see also~\cite{piva2017minimum} for experimental results).
+A \emph{conforming partition}\footnote{The term ``conforming'' in this context appears in~\cite{DM17}.} of a rectilinear polygon $ \polygon $ is a rectangular partition without Steiner points.
+Again, we say that a conforming partition is \emph{optimal} if its stabbing number is minimum among all the conforming partitions, and we call this stabbing number the \emph{conforming stabbing number of $ \polygon $}.
+To minimize the stabbing number in this case, it suffices to restrict the (cut sets of) conforming partitions to segments with \emph{both} endpoints on the boundary of $ \polygon $, at least one of which being a reflex vertex of $ \polygon $.
+We say that such segments are \emph{reflex} (Figure~\ref{fig:partitionWithSteinerPointsVSConforming}(b)).
+Durocher and Mehrabi~\cite{DM17,DM17erratum} showed that computing an optimal conforming partition is $ \NP $-hard for rectilinear polygons with holes, and gave a~$ 2 $-approximation algorithm to compute their conforming stabbing number (see also~\cite{piva2017minimum} for experimental results).
 However, the complexity of the problem remains open for simple polygons without holes.
+The state of the art covered in this introduction is summarized in Table~\ref{tab:stateOfTheArt}.